 Clarity around 1 or 2 and 9 or 10

-While state test scores are far from perfect, the results of very high-rated or low-rated schools do tell you something about the baseline academic performance of most of the students in that school. 鈥淲hen a school鈥檚 rating is a 2, you know that students at this school are scoring lower on state standardized tests on average,鈥 explains Sam Brown Olivieri, who heads the 芭乐视频 data team. 鈥淎cross all grades and subjects, students are scoring lower than most other students in the state.鈥
+While state test scores are far from a perfect measure of school quality, the results of very high-performing or low-performing schools do tell you something about the baseline academic performance of most of the students in that school.
+When a school鈥檚 rating is a 1 or a 2, you know that the vast majority of students at this school are scoring close to the bottom compared to other students in the state.

-The muddled middle: 芭乐视频 Ratings 4 – 7
+The muddled middle: 芭乐视频 Ratings 4 鈥 7

 Old success, new leadership